flarum/docs/docs/extend/start.md

 To keep things consistent, we use this concept of extenders in both the backend (in PHP land) and the frontend (in JavaScript land). _Everything_ you do in your extension should be done via extenders, because they are a **guarantee** we are giving to you that a future minor release of Flarum won't break your extension.

-All of the extenders currently available to you from Flarum's core can be found in the [`Extend` namespace](https://github.com/flarum/core/blob/master/src/Extend).
-Extensions may also offer their own extenders.
+All of the extenders currently available to you from Flarum's core can be found in the [`Extend` namespace](https://github.com/flarum/core/blob/master/src/Extend) [(PHP API documentation)](https://api.docs.flarum.org/php/master/flarum/extend) Extensions may also offer their own extenders.

 ## Hello World